GritDesign/bcn-filter/README.md

 You can use this to rewrite streams by ignoring certain elements or transforming values on the fly.

-filter function that does nothing
+Filter function that does nothing

 ```
 function filterNone(key, value) {
 	return [key, value];
 }
 ```

-filter some elements
+Filter some elements

 ```
 function filterJustGood(key, value) {
 	return value.isGood ? [key, value] : null;